MBWu/react-native-flexlayouthelper/README.md

 # react-native-flexlayouthelper
-a util to layout quickly , but can't instead of natura flex layout
+a util to layout quickly , but can't instead of natural flex layout